 WHAT NOT TO DO:

-After you’ve figured out the best way to roast your Ethiopian coffee beans, either grind them right away and make some coffee (fresh is always best!) or store them until you want to use them later.
+After you’ve figured out the best way to roast your Ethiopian coffee beans, let them rest for a few days.
+Then, grind and brew them (fresh is always best!) or store them until you want to use them later.

 How to Brew Ethiopian Coffee

-Since Ethiopian coffee has a light body and brighter acidity, the best brewing methods for it use filters.
+Since Ethiopian coffee has a light body and brighter acidity, filter-based brewing methods create the best cup of coffee.

 If your coffee beans were freshly roasted and ground, an automatic drip makes a great cup of coffee.
-The paper filter gives clarity to the flavors while also providing the perfect amount of acidity and body.
+The paper filter clarifies the flavors, emphasizing a winey acidity and full bodied mouthfeel.

 Cold brew is always refreshing and even more so with Ethiopian beans.
 It’s perfect for that smooth, clean texture with notes of blueberry or peach.
-If you grind your own coffee beans, make sure to use a coarse grind so as not to over-extract the acidity of the beans.
+If you grind your own coffee beans, make sure to use a coarse grind.
+A coarse grind will ensure the cold brew does not turn overly acidic.

-Ethiopia has so much to offer in the coffee world with over 10,000 varieties of coffee beans and a rich culture entrenched in a love of coffee.
-If you’re looking for some new coffee beans to try, make sure to pick up some green coffee beans from Ethiopia!
+With over 10,000 coffee varieties and a rich coffee culture, Ethiopia has much to offer the coffee world.
+If you’re looking for some new coffee beans to try, make sure to pick up some Ethiopian green coffee beans!